afpraher/CelebrityResemblanceMachine/README.md

 Get it from [cmake.org](https://cmake.org/download/)

 As well as the Visual Studio Build Tools.
-Make sure to install the workload "Desktop Development for C++"
+Make sure to install the workload "Desktop Development with C++"
 You can find the installer here [visualstudio.microsoft.com](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)